-There are many strange and real things that we see in our travels around the globe, but in this article, the strange part is what the traveler carried with him; his wife, both alive and dead.
+There are many strange, but real things that we see in our travels around the globe, but in this article, the strange part is what the traveler carried with him; his wife, both alive and dead.
 Julia Pastrana, who was labeled the "Ugliest Woman in the World," and also known as "Bear Woman," and “The Bearded and Hairy Lady,” had the uncanny fortune to travel more after she died than when she was alive.

 According to Reuters, Julia Pastrana was born in Mexico in 1834.
 She was born with two rare diseases; generalized hypertrichosis lanuginose, which gave her a great abundance of animal like facial hair and gingival hyperplasia, which thickened her jaw